klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > If using `conda`/`mamba`, any python interpreter may be used.

 > [!NOTE]
-> If using the `uv` environment manager, the PyRosetta installation step may be subsequently required if using the `pyrosetta-installer` package installation method.
+> If using the `uv` environment manager, the PyRosetta installation step may be subsequently required if using the [PyPI pyrosetta-installer](https://pypi.org/project/pyrosetta-installer/) package installation method.
 Note that installing the identical PyRosetta version of the original `uv` environment in the recreated `uv` environment depends fortuitously on a prompt `uv` environment recreation after the original `uv` environment creation (typically within the same week).
 See the [PyPI pyrosetta-installer](https://pypi.org/project/pyrosetta-installer/) for details.

 > [!TIP]
 > See `python recreate_env.py --help` for details.